When is registration open?

 What happens if the river is too cold?

-The full 1500m swim swim can place at 12.5 degrees, a shortened swim can take place at 11 degrees.
+The full 1500m swim can take place at 12.5 degrees, a shortened swim can take place at 11 degrees.
 If its colder than that it will be a duathlon, 5km run 40km bike 10km run but this is highly unlikely.
 Swim temperature will be displayed at registration and transition any changes to the race will be announced on the day.

 Is the swim against the current?